iuryr/born2beroot/README.md

 - Sofware selection: select ONLY 'SSH server' and 'standard system utilities'
 - If you want to install GRUB on the primary device.
 SELECT YES.
 Then select /dev/sda.

+## 3. Setting up sudo policy and including first users
+Now that our Virtual Machine is ready, we need to config our system do comply with the other subject requirements.
+The first thing we'll do is install the program `sudo`.

+As of now, our system has two users: root and iusantos. iusantos cannot install packages or programs to other users (we'll use sudo for that, but we do not have sudo yet). **So, first of all, let's log as root.**

+After that, use the followings commands:
+- `apt update` so that the package manager can use the repositories listed in /etc/apt/sources.list to update information about packages.
+- `apt install sudo` so that the package manager can download and install the programa sudo.

+So now we have sudo installed. sudo uses basically two files to know how to behave: `/etc/sudo.conf` which deal of plugins (we will not use this file in this project) and `/etc/sudoers` which defines the policies used by the program.
+These are text files, but we must not edit them using simple text editors.
+We must use the program `visudo` (which will call a text editor) that will garantee no concurrent edits and will check syntax.

+### New policy file and its content
+Because the last line of our `/etc/sudoers` file is "@includedir /etc/sudoers.d", the sudo program will consider (in a lexical order) all files in this folder and apply policies set there.
+So, in order to preserve our original sudoers let's create a new file: use the command (as root) `visudo /etc/sudoers.d/00_b2br` to create and edit this new sudoers file.

+Now we implement the policies required by the project subject:
+- Setting secure path: `Defaults    secure_path="path from the subject"`
+- Limiting number of password tries: `Defaults  passwd_tries=3`
+- Custom message if user mess up password typing: `Defaults badpass_message="message"`
+- Custom message after authentatican fail: `Defaults    authfail_message="message"`
+- Enable input logging: `Defaults   log_input`
+- Enable output logging: 'Defaults  log_output`
+- Setting path to dir where logs will be stashed: `iolog_dir="/var/log/sudo"`.
+This command is necessary because default log dir is different than required by project subject.
+And if you do no use this command, you will have to created the directory before using sudo, in other case, an error will be thrown.
+- Setting logfile name: `Defaults   logfile="/var/log/sudo/sudo.log"`
+- Require terminal mode for sudo: `Defaults requiretty`